 Kirin is a part of the Mitsubishi conglomerate.
 Its main business is in the beer industry and it owns 15 breweries throughout the country.
 Its bestseller Kirin Ichiban has a distinct bittersweet taste, and it pairs well with Asian spicy foods.

 As you can see, if you are a beer drinker, there is something for everyone amongst the Japanese beers.
-If you come to Japan, don’t miss out on the opportunity to try a few of them without paying the premium price you would pay at your local Japanese restaurant.
+If you come to Japan, don’t miss out on the opportunity to try a few of them.
+You won’t have to pay the premium price you would pay at your local Japanese restaurant.